iced-rs/iced/examples/integration_wgpu/README.md

 ## `wgpu` integration

-A demonstration of how to integrate Iced in an existing graphical application that leverages [`wgpu`].
+A demonstration of how to integrate Iced in an existing [`wgpu`] application.

 The __[`main`]__ file contains all the code of the example.